jaedolph/scct_predictions/README.md

 1. Download the latest `scct_predictions-<version>-windows-amd64.zip` file from https://github.com/jaedolph/scct_predictions/releases/latest
 2. Copy the zip to a location such as "Documents"
 3. Right click and select "Extract here"
+4. Run the `install.bat` script.
+Close the window when it completes.
-4. Run the `run.bat` script.
+5. Run the `run.bat` script.
 On first run, the configuration utility should open in your browser.

 ## Updating Configuration
 Browse to the setup page at http://localhost:5123/configure